 This structure of this campaign serves two purposes.
 First, it allowed community guidance for the grant application process.
 By allowing the community to vote, everyone can voice their own priorities for LA.
 That’s cool, for sure.

 But there’s a second benefit to this kind of campaign.
 The applicants received a media boost because of the voting process.
 Each non-profit appeared on the My LA2050 website, with links for the community to learn more about their organization.
-The website encouraged the community to volunteer or donate to these organizations, independent of the grant process.
+The website encouraged the community to volunteer or donate to these causes and organizations, independent of the grant process.

 Not everyone will be a winner, but everyone who applied stands to benefit from the exposure.

-I’m inspired to do something similar
+I’m inspired to amplify causes, too

 No, I don’t have a million dollars to donate to charity.
 But I do have this website and my social media platforms.